-However, it is interesting to notice such a pattern (and criterium) related to grouping MPI tasks in fewer nodes, which seems to be more effective in saving execution time as the degree of parallelism and size (class) increase.
-On the contrary, computed cases of low number of tasks (see row of 4 MPI tasks in Fig. 4) show a small variation of the execution time (within 5-10%) with the number of nodes.
-This general trend observed in ACME, it is not so definite in EULER, which shows greater sensitiveness of the execution time.
-The number of computed cases in EULER with some speedup when the MPI tasks are distributed among nodes dominates.
-Hence, EULER shows a somehow opposite behaviour compared to ACME (due to extension restrictions, its execution time plots are not included).
-As a result, how to proceed in EULER to speedup kernels execution is unclear and a more in depth kernel-by-kernel analysis seems necessary.
-A comparison of the different behaviour found in ACME and EULER in terms of the execution time for the two MG and EP kernels (memory- and CPU-intensive, respectively) is depicted in Fig. 5 for Dedicated Nodes setup.
-The plots for the MG kernel with classes B and C show that the speedup increases with monotone trend as more nodes are involved in the nN x nT configuration (nT = 4, 8, 16and 32).
-And it is seen that this speedup is significantly greater in EULER, which can be explained because EULER nodes are more memory-bounded than ACME's.
+somehow opposite behaviour of EULER and its higher sensitiviness suggest to accomplish a further in depth kernel-by-kernel analysis.
+A comparison of the different behaviour found in ACME and EULER in terms of the execution time for the two MG and EP kernels (memory- and CPU-intensive, respectively) is depicted in Fig. 8 for Dedicated Nodes setup.
+The plots for the MG kernel with classes B and C show that the speedup increases with monotone trend as more nodes are involved in the nNxnT configuration (nT = 4, 8, 16and 32).
+And it is seen that this speedup is significantly greater in EULER, which can be explained because EULER nodes are more memory-bound than ACME's.
 The EP kernel in ACME exhibits also a rather small speedup when tasks are distributed over nodes.
 But on the contrary, EULER shows that the EP kernel runs slower when it is taken "out of the box" (that is, when the tasks are partially migrated from all being grouped in one node).
-It is visible in Fig. 5 that a big jump in execution time occurs as the EP kernel goes from 1 x nT to 2 x nT (with nT= 4 and 8).
-It is noticed that the computed cases in EULER corresponding to nT=16 and nT=32 start at configurations 2x8 and 4x8, respectively, thus it is not possible to have evidence of the "out of the box" effect in these cases (but it is plausible that the wavy pattern observed in these be similar to the wavy one observed for nT=8 from the 2x4 configuration on).
-In resume, the rule derived for the EP kernel in EULER is that MPI task grouping makes sense as the execution time drops.
+It is visible in Fig. 8 that a big jump in execution time occurs as the EP kernel goes from 1xnT to 2xnT (with nT = 4 and 8).
+It is noticed that the computed cases in EULER corresponding to nT = 16 and nT = 32 start at configurations 2x8 and 4x8, respectively, thus it is not possible to have evidence of the "out of the box" effect in these cases (but it is plausible that the wavy pattern observed in these be similar to the wavy one observed for nT = 8 from the 2x4 configuration on).
+In summary, the rule derived for the EP kernel in EULER is that MPI task grouping makes sense as the execution time drops.
 And besides, the reversed behaviour seen in ACME for the EP kernel can be justified because of the much higher internode bandwidth, which compensate the "out of the box" effect observed in EULER.